ALPHA GRAY

 I looked at her calmly and replied, "Don't worry, I'll deal with her when I return.
 She'll get the punishment she deserves."

-A hint of a smile played on Alexis's lips as she leaned in close.
-She pressed a soft, gentle kiss on my lips.
+A hint of a smile played on Alexis's lips as she leaned in close and pressed a soft, gentle kiss on my lips.

-"I'm waiting for that, Alpha," she whispered, her voice barely audible, her eyes sparkling with anticipation.
+"I'm waiting for that, Alpha," she whispered.
+My mate's voice was barely audible, while her eyes sparkled with anticipation.

 As we reached the border, I raised my head and sniffed the air.
 I could smell the unfamiliar scent all over the place, indicating that we had another company here and unwanted visitors.